Tandem Preparations

 Forward Launch:

+Forward launches are preferred in very light or no wind conditions.
+This means that this for m of launch is mainly for Mountain launches as we need wind for coatal soaring.
 The Pilot and Passenger are lined up under the wing both facing forward.
 The Paraglider wing is layed out behind in a horeshoe shape.
 When the wind is right and the Tandem Pilot decides to take off, both the Pilot and Passenger must run forward together.
 At first, as the wing climbs overhead, the wing will not allow much forward progress.
 But, as the wing gets fully overhead, the Pilot and Passenger will be able to accelerate together down the hill.
 They must run efficiently together until the glider is well clear of the ground.
 Somtimes the wind can gust abit during the run and then die slightly.
 This is why it is important to keep running until well clear of the ground.

 Reverse Launch:

-During the launch, I will sometimes need to have the passenger move slightly to the left or right.
-During the entire process of the launch, for communication, forward is defined as straight toward the cliff or launch point.
-“Left”, is facing forward to the left.
-“Right”, is facing foward to the right.
+During the launch, the tandem instructor will sometimes need to have the passenger move slightly to the left or right.
+During the entire process of the launch, for communication, forward is defined as straight toward the intended lauch direction (normally straight into the wind).
+“Back up” means to keep your balance and walk backwards.
+“Left”, is to the left while facing forward.
+“Right”, is to the right while facing forward.

 Landings: